-As such, we’ve spent a lot of time writing about ways that people can avoid payday loans and other types of high-cost, short-term no credit check loans, like title loans and cash advances.
-The best way to avoid them, for the record, is to start saving money and build up an emergency fund.
+The best way to avoid loans, for the record, is to start saving money and build up an emergency fund.

 But that’s a long-term fix to what is often a very immediate problem.
 When you have a financial emergency, like a surprise medical expense or an unexpected car repair, you need a solution that’s going to help you right now.

 This is where Payday Alternative Loans, or PALs, come in.
-They do require a little bit of foresight in order to access, but they are one of the best financial products out there for people who are looking to steer clear of predatory payday loans.
+They do require a little bit of foresight in order to access, but they are an option for people who are looking to steer clear of payday loans.

 What is a Payday Alternative Loan (PAL)?

 So, there’s a difference between any old alternative to a payday loan and a Payday Alternative Loan (PAL).
 Notice how the latter is capitalized and comes with its own acronym in a very fancy set of parentheses?
 That’s because PALs are a specific type of loan product.

 PALs are loans offered by credit unions that belong to the National Credit Union Administration (NCUA).
 Credit unions, by the way, are non-profit alternatives to traditional for-profit banks.
 Generally, membership in a credit union is determined by factors like where you live, work, or worship.

 Because credit unions are nonprofit institutions designed to serve the interests of their members, they are able to offer products at a lower rate than for-profit institutions that are concerned with maximizing profit.